 I am a first year Music and Culture major and this is my first year in the lab.
 I became interested in learning more about bilingualism because I am bilingual and I live with someone who is monolingual.
 I’m interested in learning what are the key differences in the cognitive process between the two.
 Also I hope to gain lots of experience in lab research to help prepare any lab I might work in.
 I’m also hoping this will help me gain new skills to apply towards my school work.

-I am a sophomore working towards pursuing a Psychology degree.
+I am a junior majoring in Psychology and working towards a minor in Korean Literature and Culture.
 I am bilingual in both English and Tagalog, but have been studying Korean for three years now.
 Language and linguistics have always been passions of mine, and I hope to attain a better understanding of how neural networks differ in monolingual and bilingual individuals and how we can effectively learn other languages.
-I am excited to be apart of this lab and hope to pursue a career involving psycholinguistics in the future.
+I plan to pursue speech therapy or a career involving psycholingustics in the future.

 I am a second-year majoring in linguistics, as well as minoring in mathematics.
 After receiving my undergraduate degree, I am interested in pursuing a career in the medical field.
 I am extremely excited to be working in Dr. Kroll’s lab because researchers are continuously looking for new ways to become bilingual quickly, and also, to gain a better understanding on the how the brain functions differently between bilinguals and monolinguals.